pulumi/pulumi-hugo/themes/default/content/docs/intro/console/_index.md

 For more information about the specific differences and capabilities offered for the Pulumi Team and Enterprise editions, refer to the [pricing page]({{< relref "/pricing" >}}).

-Explore the following sections to learn more about the features and benefits of using the Pulumi Console.
+Explore the following sections to learn more about the features and benefits of using the Pulumi Service.

 ## Accounts & Organizations